jagathpraneshcoder/To-do-List/server/env_file_sample.md

   DB_PASSWORD = user Password
   DB_HOST = localhost
   DB_PORT = 5432
-  DB_DATABASE = perntodo(or any table name , if change the table name change the table name inside the server)
+  DB_DATABASE = perntodo(or any db name, if change the table name change the table name inside the server)
 #### save the file
 #### Dont Upload ur Env files to github or any platform